-Occupancy may be for the academic year (approximately 10 months) or the academic year plus summer (12 months).
+Occupancy may be for the academic year (August 16, 2019 - May 24, 2020) or the academic year plus summer (August 16, 2019 - July 26, 2020).
 Assignment to University housing typically begins in mid-August and is a binding commitment for the established time frame.
 There are no prorated charges or refunds once the period of occupancy begins.
 The cost of utilities (heat, hot water, and electricity) and wireless internet service is included with the applicable residency fee.
-Since MBA and MSA classes begin prior to August; residency is available in the undergraduate summer housing, at a weekly rate of $95.00, until relocation into graduate housing can occur in August.
+Since MBA and MSA classes begin prior to August; residency is available in the undergraduate summer housing (only for new students who do not already reside in graduate housing), at a weekly rate, until relocation into graduate housing can occur in August.

 The residency charge (a per semester billing format) is applied to the student’s account with the University.
-All payments are made directly to Student Administrative Services, with the exception of the housing verification payment, which can also be submitted to the Residence Life office with your application.
+All payments are made directly to Enrollment Services.

 For questions or further information, contact the Office of Residence Life at 413-782-1317 or via email at Angela.Marchio@wne.edu

 Information about Rates and Applications

 Graduate Housing Rates for 2019-2020 are posted below:

 Efficiency Apartment - $10,011/academic year - $12,013/academic year plus summer